 Joining the Artists’ Circle has given us a chance to learn about what goes on behind the scenes and has provided a thrilling insight into the things that go to make a truly great performance.
 We have also learned first hand about the problems of being an international star with a young family, about what it means to be a young dancer alone in London for the first time, and much more about what goes on backstage at the ROH.
 The evenings, among fellow enthusiast and supporters, are always friendly and social and, as we well remember, newcomers are made to feel very welcome.

 We would like to thank all the members of the Artists’ Circlefor supporting the production of Eugene Onegin, along with production supporters The Monument Trust, Sir Simon and Lady Robertson and David Hancock.
 We would like to thank Hamish and Sophie Forsyth for generously supporting the Production Director.
-If you would like to find out more about joining the Artists’ Circle please contact Deborah Lewis on +44 (0)20 7212 9587 or email Deborah Lewis.
+Find out more about supporting a circle here.